How to print on the same line in Python

 Common errors and challenges

-Even with the right techniques, you might run into a few common pitfalls when trying to print on the same line in Python.
+Even with the right techniques, you might run into a few common pitfalls when trying to control your terminal output.

 Forgetting to flush the output buffer